MEET THE STAFF

 Library Director Will Worthey is originally from Dumbartonshire, Scotland.
 His father was a Texan oil rig worker and his mother a member of the Brooks Clan.
 His family contains a long line of carpenters and shipwrights from Dumbarton town, and he was the first in his family to attend university.
 He holds an undergraduate degree in medieval history from Glasgow University and a graduate degree in Library and Information Science from Strathclyde University, also in Glasgow, Scotland.

 Worthey came to the United States in 1997 and has over 25 years’ experience working in libraries in the UK, in Oak Ridge, TN, locally at the Tualatin Public Library, and most recently as the director of the Garden Home Community Library.
-Will takes great pride in his 15 years as a youth services librarian and may take a turn at story time every now and then.
+Will takes great pride in his 15 years as a youth services librarian and loved to conduct story time and youth literacy events.

-Worthey is married with an 18 year old son and a 15 year old daughter.
-He is a passionate reader of history, particularly of Europe in the Middle Ages, and of non-fiction in general.
+Worthey is a passionate reader of history, particularly of Europe in the Middle Ages, and of non-fiction in general.
 He is also a home improvement hobbyist, having refitted and repaired four fixer-upper homes over twenty years.
-Lastly, he is a very keen Dragon Boat paddler whose finest moment on the river may have come when his team, the Castaways, achieved the division B gold at the recent Seattle Dragon Boat Festival.
+Lastly, he is a very keen Dragon Boat paddler whose finest moment on the river may have come when his team, the Castaways, achieved the division B gold at the 2016 Seattle Dragon Boat Festival.

 Carol is the Volunteer Coordinator for the library.
 Growing up in a large family on a small farm in Nebraska cultivated a deep affection for the outdoors, gardening, homemaking, and care of animals while the long Nebraska winters fostered the love of reading, writing, and libraries.
 Carol received a Bachelor of Science degree in Psychology from the University of Nebraska at Kearney.
 Fresh out of college, Carol began her early career as a Public Relations Coordinator at a regional medical facility.
 Her love of children, teaching, and lifetime fitness drew her to become a physical education teacher.